oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/next-steps-for-more-details/next-steps-for-more-details.md

-# Next Steps for more Insights
+# Lab 4 - Next Steps for more Insights

 ## Introduction